josephjohnjj/dask-ml-scaling/README.md

-# Scaling Machine Learning Medels Using Dask
+# Scaling Machine Learning Models Using Dask
 This tutorial demonstrates how we can scale a machine learning model in Dask.

 Learning outcomes of the tutorial are: